4hlecks/Lab5_Starter/README.md

 # Lab 5 - Starter
 Alex Atienza

+**PLEASE NOTE**
+There is a bunch of freaking weird pull requests and stuff and the node_modules folder is showing because I made this before you updated the main.yml box so I could not figure out for the love of god why my unit tests weren't working so I took out the .gitignore for node_modules/ and then it started working, then I refreshed the lab writeup to see that the main.yml box was updated so I was just going back and forth deleting and installing stuff because the github pages wasn't loading so please please please I swear I did all the steps correctly and in order.

 **1. Would you use a unit test to test the “message” feature of a messaging application?
 Why or why not?
 For this question, assume the “message” feature allows a user to write and send a message to another user.**